Expert DIY advice on how to fix a leaking faucet in the bathroom or kitchen, including how to stop faucet leaks and drips.

 IN DEPTH: The exact repair for a water faucet depends upon which part of the faucet is dripping and, more importantly, the mechanical makeup of the faucet.

 At the first sign of a drip, don’t torque down on a faucet in an effort to stop the drip—in most cases this will just damage the faucet.
-Instead, replace the washers or seals that are failing to seal off the faucet’s flow.
-If you have an older faucet that is chronically leaky, consider replacing it with a new, high-quality model.
+Instead, replace the washers or seals that are failing to stop the flow of water through the faucet.
+If you have an older faucet that is chronically leaky, consider replacing the entire faucet with a new, high-quality model.
+For more, see Faucets Buying Guide.

 Compression faucets are the oldest type.
 Faucets that have two controls—one hot and one cold—are typically compression faucets.
 Compression faucets are the type most likely to drip.
-The washers or seals of compression faucets are repeatedly torqued down against the metal valve seats, so they eventually wear out.
+With constant usage, the washers or seals of compression faucets are repeatedly torqued down against the metal valve seats, so they eventually wear out.
 When they do, the result is relentless dripping that can corrode fixtures, stain sink bowls, and waste a lot of water if they are not fixed.

 If you don’t have a manual with the manufacturer’s specifications (and you can’t find one searching on the Internet), the best way to tell which kind of faucet you have is to disassemble it.
 However, before you take it apart, turn off the water supply valves beneath the sink!

-When fixing a leaky faucet, refer to the illustrations here for the locations of washers, seals, and O-rings—drips and leaks nearly always mean these parts need replacement.
+When fixing a leaky faucet, refer to the illustrations here for the locations of washers, seals, and O-rings.
+Faucet drips and leaks nearly always mean these parts need replacement.

 Faucet drips and usually happen because of failed washers or seals.
 To replace them, you must disassemble the faucet.